-The history of U.S. missile defense efforts spans over six decades.
+The history of U.S. missile defense efforts spans over seven decades.
 These resources are presented with a description of the missile defense efforts of the time in the hopes that the context will help illuminate the content of these documents.

 For a quick overview of U.S. missile defense efforts, don't miss the Missile Defense: The First Seventy Years pamphlet.